jharwell/sierra/docs/src/requirements/index.rst

 Arena Size
 ----------

-These requires only apply if you want to execute :term:`Experiments` which have different arena sizes (e.g., you want to put the same # of agents in increasingly large/small areas to figure out how their behavior changes).
+These requires only apply if you want to execute :term:`Experiments
+<Experiment>` which have different arena sizes (e.g., you want to put the same #
+of agents in increasingly large/small areas to figure out how their behavior changes).

 #.
 The experimental arena size for each :term:`Experiment` in all :term:`Batch
    Experiments <Batch Experiment>` is defined.
 For experiments which will run in